Claire-Potter/Belle-Musique-Studio/README.md

 * Stripe webhooks is used to trigger event related mails

 # Testing

+## Stripe Testing

+Use these test cards to test payment with Stripe:

+* Successful payment: 4242424242424242
+* Failed payment: 4000000000009995
+* Requires authentication: 4000002500003155
+* For additional information on testing please refer to the following document: https://stripe.com/docs/testing

+## Testing Pack

 Please access the testing pack <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/blob/main/project-files/testing/testing-read-me.md" target="_blank">here</a>